 3/4 cup Half and Half (Light Cream)

 1 teaspoon Vanilla extract

 Important tool – 2 pint-size Pudding basin (or any freezer-safe bowl).

 Line the pudding basin twice with a cling wrap.
 Press the cling wrap to the sides and bottom of the basin.
 Let the wrap hang over the edges so it’s easier to remove the bombe later.

 Blend the berries, honey and the lemon juice (if using) in a food processor until smooth.
 Use a strainer or sieve to separate the seeds from the sauce/puree.
 Divide the sauce into two parts.
-Reserve the other half and place in the refrigerator for later use.
+Reserve the other half and place it in the refrigerator for later use.